 Over 900 young adults in Nashville between the ages of 18 and 24 do not have safe place to sleep at night, a permanent address, or a place they can call “home.”

-When our staff canvasses the streets, they’re not just providing young people needed supplies—backpacks filled with clothes, hygiene items, food and information.
-They’re building a trusting relationship and helping youth access the supports they need to leave the streets.
+When our staff canvasses the streets, they don't just provide young people with basic supplies like backpacks filled with clothes, hygiene items, food, and information.
+They start building a trusting relationship and helping youth access the supports they need to leave the streets.

-Many youth find that support at the Outreach Center.
-Each day, about 20 young people come to the Outreach Center to eat a home-cooked meal, take a shower, do laundry, and connect with caring adults.
-Case managers help youth find housing and build stability by taking care of their individual needs—health, education, employment, transportation and more.
+Every day, an average of 24 young people come to the Outreach Center to eat a home-cooked meal, take a shower, do laundry, pick up hygiene items and snacks, and connect with caring adults.
+Our case managers work with youth to help them find housing and establish long-term plans for their lives, including obtaining healthcare, employment, education, transportation, and more.

 Volunteer Shifts & Enrollment